VIPQualityPost/ayab-desktop-m1/README.md

 Now start ayab with

     python3 -m fbs run

+If you get errors about `lrelease` missing, you can comment out the lines about translation [23:26] at the end of `setup_environment.ps1`.

 To be able to work on GUI elements and translation files, the Qt Dev tools are needed also: